7 Bounce Rate Statistics For eCommerce Stores

 2) Global average bounce rate for eCommerce is approximately 38.7%

-The overall bounce rate for e-commerce sits at about 38.7%.
+The overall bounce rate for e-commerce sits at about 38.7% based on industry studies.
 This figure gives marketers a benchmark to measure their own site performance against.

-Bounce rate represents the percentage of visitors who leave a website after viewing just a single page.
+In older analytics tools, bounce rate represented the percentage of visitors who left after viewing just a single page.
+In GA4, bounce rate is the percentage of sessions that were not engaged.
 For marketers, this metric indicates potential issues with user engagement or site relevance.

 Knowing the typical bounce rate ranges by industry helps marketing teams set realistic goals.
 Most eCommerce sites fall between 30% and 55%, depending on traffic sources and specific market segments.